transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 this bit.
 It took me a day or two of debugging before I finally tracked down the problem to the `VBLANK` bit.

-Since the vertical blanking bit was *reset* instead of set just before the vertical interrupt occurred, some games would busy wait until it was set before running the game loop code.
+After the vertical interrupt occurs, some games would busy wait until the vertical blanking bit was set before actually running the game loop.
 Sonic 2 is one such game, but Sonic 1 doesn't do this check.
-Because the bit is only set about 2ms before the vertical blanking period, the game's frame update would be in progress when the next vertical interrupt occurred.
-As a result, it would take two frames of time before one frame of the game would be drawn, and only one cycle of the game loop would execute.
-Sonic was moving at exactly half speed, and doubling the amount of simulated time fixed it (which didn't make any sense at first).
-I even went to the trouble of implementing more accurate instruction timing in the 68000 in order to see if it was caused by the fact that all the instructions had previously been running in 4 clock cycles (I was going to add that anyways).
+Since the bit is only set about 2ms before the next vertical interrupt, the game's frame updater would only start 2ms before the next interrupt, and would still be updating the frame at that point, so it would ignore the second vertical interrupt.
+As a result, it would take two frames of time (2 vertical interrupts) before one frame of the game would be drawn, and only one cycle of the game loop would execute.
+Sonic was moving at exactly half speed.
+Doubling the amount of simulated time fixed the issue (which didn't make any sense at first).
+I even went to the trouble of implementing more accurate instruction timing in the 68000 in order to see if it was caused by the fact that all the instructions had previously been running in 4 clock cycles.
 Shown below is the more recent code with the fixed blanking behaviour.

-The following code is in the VDP's `.step()` function.
+The following code is in the updated VDP's `.step()` function, including the `VBLANK` bit handling.
 The `HBLANK` code looks similar but with different timing values.

 ```rust
 self.state.v_clock += diff;